Skip to main content

 risk-warning

-Caution with bleeding problems
+Caution use in children with bleeding problems

-• Risk factors: History of bleeding problems | Taking blood-thinning medication
+• Risk factors: History of bleeding problems | History of low platelets | Taking blood-thinning medication

-Let your child's provider know if they have a history of bleeding problems, like low platelets.
-Also make sure to give them a list of your child's current medications, so they can check if they're taking any blood-thinning medications.
-Your child might still be able to receive Beyfortus (nirsevimab), but their provider will want to monitor them more closely for bleeding after the injection.
+Tell your child's healthcare professional about if they have a history of bleeding problems, like low platelets.
+Also make sure to give them a list of your child's current medications.
+They can check if your child is taking any blood-thinning medications.

 dosage